 Attempting to find a way to contain the dispute, the Bush Administration began considering requests from foreign steel producers for exemptions from the tariffs.
 As of mid-August 2002, the Administration had exempted around 50% out of \$2.3 billion of steel from European producers affected by the tariffs.
-While the EU in July agreed to postpone until September 30, 2002 a decision on the threatened retaliation, most observers feel that the high level of steel exemptions granted European producers undercuts the case for retaliation considerably.
+This, in turn, prompted the EU to suspend its short-term retaliation threat.
+As the EU decided on September 30, 2002 to wait until after a formal WTO ruling on the dispute before imposing any countermeasures, steel trade tensions have dissipated.